stuartm2/stuartm2.github.io/_posts/2018-02-04-prototype-handsets.md

     void setup() {
         radio.initialize(FREQUENCY, MYNODEID, NETWORKID);

 This meant that each handset's firmware needed to be modified and compiled individually, which isn't ideal.
-To avoid this in the final units I defined a digital pin as team selector, connected this pin on one of the handsets to ground and then detected this state in the code at runtime to set the team:
+To avoid this in the final units I defined a digital pin as team selector, connected this pin on one of the handsets to ground and then detected the state in the code at runtime to set the team:

     void setup() {
         int myNodeId = 1;